 The only recorded lightning event resulted in the death of a person and injuries to an additional six people.
-Many other lightning events took place in the County during the time period, fortunately no other event were reported to result in the loss of life, injuries, or loss of property.
-Even though there has only been one reported event during this time period, lightning is a severe weather event and has been given a high priority to address.
+Many other lightning events may have taken place in the County during the time period, fortunately no other events were reported to result in the loss of life, injuries, or loss of property.
+Even though there has only been one reported event during this time period, lightning is a severe weather event that can be expected to occur every year, thus it has been given a high priority to address.